 Excited at the prospect of food, the baby pecks wildly at its mother – but the mother is tired and not keen to feed.

-The baby is now more mobile and much more active.
+The baby is now more mobile and also much more active.
 It wants to eat, but the mother pigeon does not give in to its insistent pleading.

 Watch the video carefully – at a certain point the mother even pushes the squab away with her wing.